Colleen Moore: Early years

 On May 3, 1917, the Chicago Daily Tribune said: "Colleen Moore contributes some remarkable bits of acting.
 She is very sweet as she goes trustingly to her bandit hero, and, O, so pitiful, when finally realizing the character of the man, she goes into a hysteria of terror, and, shrieking 'Daddy, Daddy, Daddy!' beats futilely on a bolted door, a panic-stricken little human animal, who had not known before that there was aught but kindness in the world."
 About the time her first six-month contract was extended an additional six months, she requested and received five weeks' release to do a film for Universal's Bluebird division, released under the name The Savage.
 This was her fourth film, and she was only needed for two weeks.
 Upon her return to the Fine Arts lot, she spent several weeks trying to get her pay for the three weeks she had been available for work for Triangle (finally receiving it in December of that year).

 Soon after, the Triangle Company went bust, and while her contract was honored, she found herself scrambling to find her next job.
 With a reel of her performance in Hands Up! under her arm, Colin Campbell arranged for her to get a contract with Selig Polyscope.
 She was very likely at work on A Hoosier Romance before The Savage was released in November.
 After A Hoosier Romance, she went to work on Little Orphant Annie.
 Both films were based upon poems by James Whitcomb Riley, and both proved to be very popular.
 It was her first real taste of popularity.

 Little Orphant Annie was released in December.
 The Chicago Daily Tribune wrote of Moore, "She was a lovely and unspoiled child the last time I saw her.
 Let's hope commendation hasn't turned her head."
 Despite her good notices, her luck took a turn for the worse when Selig Polyscope went bust.
 Once again Moore found herself unemployed, but she had begun to make a name for herself by 1919.
 She had a series of films lined up.
 She went to Flagstaff, Arizona, for location work on The Wilderness Trail, another western, this time with Tom Mix.
 Her mother went along as a chaperone.
 Moore wrote that while she had a crush on Mix, he only had eyes for her mother.
 The Wilderness Trail was a Fox Film Corporation production, and while it had started production earlier, it would not be released until after The Busher, which was released on May 18.
-The Busher was an H. Ince Productions-Famous Players-Lasky production; it was a baseball film whose hero was played by John Gilbert.
+The Busher was an H. Ince Productions-Famous Players–Lasky production; it was a baseball film whose hero was played by Charles Ray.
 The Wilderness Trail followed on July 6, another Fox film.
 The Man in the Moonlight, a Universal Film Manufacturing Company film, was released a few weeks later on July 28.
-The Egg Crate Wallop was a Famous Players-Lasky production released by Paramount Pictures on September 28.
+The Egg Crate Wallop was a Famous Players–Lasky production released by Paramount Pictures on September 28.